Air conditioning: Wireless remote control

 This type of controller uses an infrared LED to relay commands from a remote control to the air conditioner.
 The output of the infrared LED (like that of any infrared remote) is invisible to the human eye because its wavelength is beyond the range of visible light (940 nm).
 This system is commonly used on mini-split air conditioners because it is simple and portable.
-Some window and ducted central air conditioners uses it as well.
+Some window and ducted central air conditioners use it as well.